SirShkolnik-WonderLand/SmartStart_web/documentation/API_REFERENCE.md

 ---

-**This API reference covers all available endpoints.
+**This API reference covers all 145 endpoints across 7 major systems.
 For the latest updates, check the OpenAPI specification or contact the development team.** 🚀